mrlacey/workshops/uno-bootcamp/modules/01-Introduction-to-Uno/README.md

 ## 🎯 Create a Cross-Platform App (Uno Platform)

-> 🛈 If you cannot find the Cross-Platform App (Uno Platform) template then the Uno Platform Solution Templates may not be installed.
+>❗️If you cannot find the Cross-Platform App (Uno Platform) template then the Uno Platform Solution Templates may not be installed.
 You'll find instructions where you can download them from [in the previous module][previous-module].

 ![Create a new project that uses the Cross-Platform App (Uno Platform) template](create-a-new-project.png)